Cape Cod Rail Trail – 22 Miles of Gorgeous New England Forest Views

 There are no major hills, however, I would not recommend beginning cyclists to complete the entire path.
 Parts of the path feel like a steady steep incline, which sometimes is harder than an actual hill.
 In fact, we are still sore today after our ride!

 Along the way, you pass all sorts of gorgeous scenery including ponds, state parks, marshes, forests, and cranberry bogs.
 It’s New England at it’s best and by far the top thing to do for any fitness buffs and nature lovers visiting Cape Cod.
 The path was not crowded at all and the weather was beautiful, making for perfect riding conditions.

 There are plenty of stops along the way for relaxing and dining.
 We stopped at a seafood stand called Cobie’s.
 This is a great place to refuel and so unique as it is located on a bike trail.
-They have sandwiches, baked potatoes, fried ish, smoothies, and more!
+They serve sandwiches, baked potatoes, fried fish, smoothies, and more!
 They also have a nice covered outdoor seating area.
 Cobie’s was an excellent break halfway through the trail (located around the 10 mile mark).
 I highly recommend a relaxing break if you intend on making your ride a long one.